dhrumilp15/Hackathons/README.md

-# Miscellaneous
+# Hackathon Projects
-firebase-connection.py : Opens a channel for serial output from an Arduino and uploads it to a firebase database
+(THacks 2)firebase-connection.py : Opens a channel for serial output from an Arduino and uploads it to a firebase database